 The objective of this global research project is to better understand how collaboration models (e.g. Collective Impact, SCALE), have been adapted and applied in the context of USAID activities over the next several years.

 Utilizing a case study-based approach, our team of experts is working to codify ten applications of collective/collaborative action into a taxonomy of approaches, accounting for various contextual and implementation-related variables.

 Extending from this learning, the activity team is then working to develop training and resource material to help interested staff incorporate these collaboration models into USAID programming, among other products.
 Development of these training and resource materials will be based upon user testing and feedback conducted through multiple sense-making workshops over the course of this eight-month assignment.
 This project is expected to conclude in December 2021.

-This activity is funded by USAID/Policy Planning and Learning (PPL)’s iDesign office, under the Innovative Design Services (IDS) mechanism.
+This activity is funded by USAID/Policy Planning, and Learning Bureau (PPL/SPP)’s iDesign office, under the Innovative Design Services (IDS) mechanism.